JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2021-03-06-sealed-interfaces-kotlin.md

 Note how `CommonErrors` stays as is.

-The issue with this approach is that given we want to make `CommonErrors` cases part of the other two hirarchies, we'd need to extend to superclasses which is not possible in Kotlin: `sealed class CommonErrors : LoginErrors(), GetUserErrors()`.
+The issue with this approach is that given we want to make `CommonErrors` cases part of the other two hirarchies, we'd need to extend two superclasses which is not possible in Kotlin: `sealed class CommonErrors : LoginErrors(), GetUserErrors()`.

-So, we're left with the wrapping approach only.
+So we are not lucky.
+We are back with the wrapping approach as the potential best solution.
 Ideally we would want to flatten it by making the `CommonErrors` simply be part of both `GetUserErrors` and `LoginErrors` hierarchies somehow.

-Sealed interfaces will unlock this:
+Good news is **sealed interfaces will unlock this** 👇

 ```kotlin
 sealed class CommonErrors : LoginErrors, GetUserErrors // extend both hierarchies 👍